Chiranjeevi

 For his role in Aapadbandhavudu (1992), Chiranjeevi was paid ₹1.25 crore, making him the highest-paid actor in India at the time and the first Indian actor to command a remuneration in excess of ₹1 crore for a film.
-During this period, he received widespread critical acclaim for his performances in Swayamkrushi (1987), Rudraveena (1988), and Aapadbandhavudu (1992), showcasing his versatility as an actor who excelled in both commercial blockbusters and critically acclaimed films.
+During this period, he received widespread critical acclaim for his performances in Swayamkrushi (1987) and Rudraveena (1988), showcasing his versatility as an actor who excelled in both commercially and critically acclaimed films.
 Notably, Swayamkrushi was screened at the Moscow International Film Festival, while Rudraveena, which he co-produced, won the National Film Award for Best Feature Film on National Integration.
-In the late 1990s and early 2000s, Chiranjeevi continued to dominate the box office with films like Master (1997), and Choodalani Vundi (1998).
-His 2002 film Indra was the highest-grossing Telugu film for many years, and socially impactful films like Tagore (2003) and Shankar Dada M.B.B.S.
-(2004) became major blockbusters, further cementing his legacy.
+Following a series of unsuccessful ventures in the mid-1990s, Chiranjeevi made a comeback with Hitler (1997) and continued to dominate the box office with films, including Master (1997), Choodalani Vundi (1998), Sneham Kosam (1999), Annayya (2000), Indra (2002), Tagore (2003), Shankar Dada M.B.B.S.
+(2004) and Stalin (2006).

 On 2 October 1998, Chiranjeevi established the Chiranjeevi Charitable Trust, which operates the largest blood and eye banks in the Telugu states.
 The trust has restored eyesight to over 9,000 individuals through cornea transplants and provides 79% of collected blood free to the poor.
 It has received several accolades, including the "Best Voluntary Blood Bank Award" from the Government of Andhra Pradesh for five consecutive years from 2002 to 2006.
 In 2002, he was honoured with the Samman Award by the Income Tax Department, for being the highest income tax payer in the profession category for the assessment year 1999–2000.

 In 2008, Chiranjeevi founded the Praja Rajyam Party and led it in the 2009 Andhra Pradesh elections, where it won 18 seats and secured over 16% of the vote, making it the third-largest party in the state.
 The party merged with the Indian National Congress in 2011.
 Chiranjeevi served as a Rajya Sabha MP from 2012 to 2018 and was appointed Minister of Tourism in the central cabinet of India in October 2012, holding the position until May 2014.
-After a hiatus from cinema, he returned with the blockbuster hit Khaidi No. 150 (2017), followed by successful films such as Sye Raa Narasimha Reddy (2019) and Waltair Veerayya (2023).
+After a hiatus from cinema, he returned with the blockbuster Khaidi No. 150 (2017), followed by hugely successful films, Waltair Veerayya (2023) and Mana Shankara Vara Prasad Garu (2026).